jijihohococo/ichi-orm/README.md

 	echo $blog->author()->name . '<br>';
 }
 ```
-<b>You can call relationship functions directly with the object in the loop.</b>
+<b>You can call relationship functions directly on the objects in the loop.</b>

-You can use pagination user interface in your frontend php file like
+You can use the pagination UI in your frontend PHP file as follows:

 ```php
 (new  JiJiHoHoCoCo\IchiORM\UI\Pagination)->paginate($paginatedBlogs);
 ```

-You can customize the pagination user interface color
+You can customize the pagination UI color:

 ```php
 (new JiJiHoHoCoCo\IchiORM\UI\Pagination)->paginate($paginatedBlogs,'#000000');